 In other words, show them the money.
 You clearly need to have measurable accomplishments on your resume, but where to begin?

-More Measurable Accomplishments Examples to Add to a Resume
+More Measurable Accomplishments to Add

 This list of metrics is not exhaustive but will give you a good idea of the kinds of numbers hiring decision makers look for: